 Before taking any serious step, weigh the consequences.
 Check out the signs of being in an abusive relationship and find out how toxic your abusive relationship is.
 Women in abusive relationships initially fail to identify the key, most evident signs.

-If you tick most of the symptoms, then it is the time to call it quits.
+If you tick most of the symptoms, then it is time to call it quits.
 Take the abuse seriously.
-Get an understanding that stays decisions in violent relationships to do more harm than good.
-We all have a right to live a life of dignity and pride, and when some abuser ruins it, it becomes challenging to gather the pieces to start anew.
+Get clarity on the fact that the decision to stay in violent relationships does more harm than good.
+We all have a right to live a life of dignity and pride, and when an abuser ruins it, it becomes challenging to gather the pieces to start anew.

-Our relationship counsellors do understand that leave decisions in violent relationships are tough and take a toll on your conscience and soul.
-To such women, here is a tip – talk to someone you trust.
+For all the women suffering in abusive relationships, here is a tip – talk to someone you trust.
 Try to be vocal about what makes you uncomfortable.
-Sometimes, neutral perspective helps to identify the intensity of the abuse.
+Sometimes, a neutral perspective helps to identify the intensity of the abuse.

 Try journaling your experiences and find an outlet for your emotions.
 This is a magic pill that helps in emotional healing.
-Weight out the pros and cons of staying in an abusive relationship, and decide for yourself.
-You know which options is more freeing.
+Weigh out the pros and cons of staying in an abusive relationship, and decide for yourself.
+You know which option is more freeing.

 The next step is to prepare for the exit route.
 Keep your passport, educational degrees and other essential documents in your custody.
 Talk to your family about the intensity of the abuse and your laborious efforts invested in keeping it going.
 Take them into your confidence and step out of the house.
 Later, you can resume your career, and start the second innings of life with a new hope.